Budget 2025 may have sparked some concern amongst kiwis regarding their KiwiSaver.

 If you’re a high-income earner, KiwiSaver may not be your only retirement savings tool, but it’s still one of the most efficient places for long-term compounding.

-Halving the government contribution feels like a step back.
-But the big picture shows KiwiSaver being rebalanced:
+Although halving the government contribution may feel like a step back, the bigger picture shows KiwiSaver being rebalanced:

 • More from you